garybgenett/gary-os/README.md

     * [metro.sh](https://github.com/garybgenett/gary-os/blob/master/scripts/metro.sh)
         * In essence, this script **IS** GaryOS.
-        * Contains all of the wrapping of Metro used to create "stage3" files using the Funtoo/Gentoo customizations below.
+        * Contains all of the wrapping of Metro used to create "stage3" files using the Funtoo customizations below.
         * Does the work of extracting "stage3" files and selectively archiving them into "initrd" files.
 The "initrd" files are then compiled into the Linux kernel built inside the relevant